kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 Being led by leaders who have the necessary knowledge and skills to carry out their job.

 ### INCOMPETENT LEADERS
-> Leaders are not equipped with the necessary skills to fulfill their duties.
-To employees, they come accross either incompetent or unprofessional.
+> Leaders do not have the skills necessary to fulfill their duties.
+To employees, they come across as either incompetent, inexperienced, or unprofessional.
+They also might lack the expertise their staff expect them to have, e.g. technical or product.

 __Exemplary statements reported by employees:__